EronHennessey/swf-subscription-workflow-example/README.md

 Here is the recommended sequence if you'd like to simply dive right into the code:

-1. Start with `utils.rb`, which contains code that sets up the Amazon SWF domain and is used by other source files.
+1. Start with [utils.rb][code-utils], which contains code that sets up the Amazon SWF domain and is used by other source files.
 It's short and easy to understand.

-2. Move onto `swf_sns_sample.rb`, which contains the workflow and workflow starter code.
+2. Move onto [swf_sns_sample.rb][code-swf-sns-sample], which contains the workflow and workflow starter code.

-3. Next, look at `basic_activity.rb`.
+3. Next, look at [basic_activity.rb][code-basic-activity].
 This file contains code that is common to all of the activities in the sample, and provides some uniformity in how they can be called.

-4. For an example of a simple human input activity and how it can provide data to the workflow, see the code in `get_content_activity.rb`.
+4. For an example of a simple human input activity and how it can provide data to the workflow, see the code in [get_contact_activity.rb][code-get-content-activity].
 It prompts the user for input, and then sends the input back to the workflow.

-5. See `send_sns_activity.rb` for code that sets up an Amazon SNS topic and uses the data provided by GetContentActivity to subcribe the user to the workflow.
+5. See [send_sns_activity.rb][code-send-sns-activity] for code that sets up an Amazon SNS topic and uses the data provided by *GetContactActivity* to subcribe the user to the workflow.

 [awsaccount]: http://aws.amazon.com/
 [awssdk-ruby]: http://aws.amazon.com/sdkforruby/